The Picard group of the compactified universal Jacobian: Preliminaries

-\begin{remark} It is easy to check that: \begin{enumerate}[(i)] \item The basic inequality (\ref{basic}) for $Z$ is equivalent to the one for the complementary subcurve $Z^c:=\ov{X\setminus Z}$; \item If $Z$ is a disjoint union of the subcurves $Z_1$ and $Z_2$, then the basic inequality (\ref{basic}) for $Z_1$ and $Z_2$ implies the one for $Z$. \end{enumerate} In particular, it is enough to check the basic inequality (\ref{basic}) for all subcurves $Z$ such that $Z$ and $Z^c$ are connected. \end{remark}
+\begin{remark} In order to check that a line bundle is properly balanced, it is enough to check the basic inequality (\ref{basic}) for all subcurves $Z$ such that $Z$ and $Z^c$ are connected (see \cite[Rmk.
+3.8]{BMV}). \end{remark}

-\begin{defi} A stable curve $X$ is said to be \emph{$d$-general} if and only if every properly balanced line bundle on $X$ is strictly balanced.
-We denote by $\mgbd\subset \mgb$ the open substack whose sections are families of $d$-general curves. \end{defi}

-For later use, we need to recall the description of the locus $\mgb\setminus \mgbd$ of $d$-special curves, given in \cite[Prop.
-2.2]{melo}.
-Recall that a \emph{vine curve} of genus $g$ and type $(g_1,g_2)$ is a stable curve of genus $g$ formed by two smooth curves of genus $g_1$ and $g_2$ meeting at $k:=g-g_1-g_2+1$ points.

-\begin{prop}[Melo] \begin{enumerate}[(i)] \item A stable curve $C$ is $d$-special (i.e. it belongs to $\mgb\setminus \mgbd$) if and only if it is a specialization of a $d$-special vine curve. \item A stable vine curve of genus $g$ and type $(i,g-i-k+1)$ is $d$-special if and only if